 Simultaneous HER2 Inhibition May Enhance the HER2 Blockade1

-Simultaneous inhibition happens when two complementary HER2 inhibitors block HER2 signaling both at the cell surface and within the tumor cells.1
+Simultaneous inhibition happens when 2 complementary HER2 inhibitors block HER2 signaling both at the cell surface and within the tumor cell.1

 Targeting HER2 extracellularly

-When targeting HER2 extracellularly alone, resistance develops due to2,3:
+When targeting HER2 extracellularly alone, resistance may develop due to2,3:

 Targeting HER2 intracellularly